wxMaxima-developers/wxmaxima/info/wxmaxima.gl.md

 ### Horizontal and vertical cursors

-It sometimes is desirable to allow selecting multiple cells or only part of a cell for export or Drag-and-Drop.
-However, beginning such an action in the middle of one cell and ending it in the middle of another will almost certainly lead to unexpected results. _wxMaxima_ will therefore extend the selection to full cells in this case.
+If the user tries to select a complete sentence a word processor will try to extend the selection to automatically begin and end with a word boundary.
+Likewise _wxMaxima_ if more than one cell is selected will extend the selection to whole cells.

-_wxMaxima_ provides drag-and-drop flexibility by defining two types of cursors. _wxMaxima_ will switch between automatically when needed:
+What isn't standard is that _wxMaxima_ provides drag-and-drop flexibility by defining two types of cursors. _wxMaxima_ will switch between them automatically when needed:

 *   A horizontal cursor that is able to select any number of whole cells.
 This cursor is activated by moving the cursor between two cells